mbloom88/github_workflow_guide/README.md

 Note that commands in this section use angled brackets (e.g. <url>) to signify where the user should fill in the field.
 The angled brackets should be left out in the actual commands.

 ### Cloning from a Remote Repo
 When starting out, the following commands can be used to clone a specific project branch from the remote repo.
+Note: It is recommended to first clone the `master` branch and then checkout other branches from there.

 | Console Command | Description |
 |-----------------|-------------|